-Hexnode MDM lets you securely manage both personal and corporate mobile devices in your business.
-Using Hexnode MDM, an IT manager can easily enroll devices over-the-air, impose settings/policies, manage apps and check compliance with enterprise’s standards.
+Hexnode lets you securely manage both personal and corporate mobile devices in your business.
+Using Hexnode, an IT manager can easily enroll devices over-the-air, impose settings/policies, manage apps and check compliance with enterprise’s standards.
 Unified web console simplifies EMM by letting you centrally manage and secure the entire fleet of devices.

 The main infrastructure entities involved in the architecture are: